South Sea Company: Initial speculation

-The originators of the scheme knew that there was no money to invest in a trading venture, and no realistic expectation that there would ever be a trade to exploit, but nevertheless the potential for great wealth was widely publicised at every opportunity, so as to encourage interest in the scheme.
-The objective for the founders was to create a company that they could use to become wealthy and that offered scope for further government deals.
+The originators of the scheme knew that there was no money to invest in a trading venture, and no realistic expectation that there would ever be a trade to exploit, but nevertheless, the potential for great wealth was widely publicised at every opportunity, so as to encourage interest in the scheme.
+The founders' objective was to create a company that would enable them to become wealthy and offer opportunities for further government contracts.